nadivdharan/PETR/retrain/README.rst

    The path for the dataset can be configured via the config file, e.g. ``projects/configs/petrv2/petrv2_fcos3d_repvgg_b0x32_BN_q_304_decoder_3_UN_800x320.py``.
 It is recommended to generate a symlink of the dataset to ``/workspace/PETR/data/``.
-   In order to generate the .pkl train / val annotation files, use the scripts (detailed info can be found `here <https://github.com/open-mmlab/mmdetection3d/blob/1.0/docs/en/data_preparation.md#nuscenes>`_):
+   In order to generate the .pkl train / val annotation files, use the scripts (more info can be found `here <https://github.com/open-mmlab/mmdetection3d/blob/1.0/docs/en/data_preparation.md#nuscenes>`_):

    .. raw:: html
       :name:validation